Sharanam/to-do-next/README.md

 - install bun `curl -fsSL https://bun.sh/install | bash`
 - use `bunx create-next-app` to create new project or use `bun install` to use this project.
 - `bun dev` to start dev server
+- `pocketbase serve` to start serving the database